 Other devices such as the American Slip Meter ASM 825A and the "James Machine" also assess static coefficient of friction and they are subject to the same risks and drawbacks as ASTM C 1028.
 These should NEVER be used to assess pedestrian safety in the wet or otherwise lubricated condition.

 Another common misunderstanding is that OSHA recommends a minimum coefficient of friction (COF) of 0.50 for workplace flooring surfaces.
 They have, but without specifying how the COF is to be determined.
 Different slip resistance test methods give completely different results, particularly under wet conditions.
 So the same floor could have coefficients of friction of 0.3, 0.4, 0.5, or 0.6 (or anywhere in between) depending entirely on what test method was used.
 The OSHA recommendation is therefore meaningless, and has been causing confusion for many years.
+ASTM D2047 is another scam that uses 0.50 as their "safety criterion", but that test is even more worhtless than C1028!

-(This webpage was last updated in April of 2023...be careful of old information!)
+(This webpage was last updated in September of 2024...be careful of old information!)
 The ASTM C1028 test was essentially replaced with ANSI A326.3, which is an easy-to-pass DCOF tile slip test promoted by the TCNA to help American tile manufacturers sell slippery tile.
 Don't be fooled by "tile councils" who work for the tile industry.
 ANSI A326.3 is just another TCNA test that should never be relied upon to assess the real-world slip resistance of a floor.

 This video helps explain one of the major problems with the C1028 slip resistance test and shows reliable coefficient of friction testing methods...